THE MERIT SYSTEM

 What about arrogance?
 Arrogance is a faulty way of thinking in which one believes that one knows when, in fact, one is ignorant.
 It is quite harmful because it blinds a person to the truth.
 It also often results in speech and action that is quite harmful, even though one does not fully realize the harm one does.

 Arrogance is found commonly in teachers, doctors, politicians and others in positions of power.
-These are people who enjoy status, money, and power, so it “goes to their head” and they begin to really believe they have all the answers when they do not.
+These are people who enjoy high social status, money, or power.
+It “goes to their head” and they begin to really believe they have all the answers when they do not.
 As a result, they do much more harm than those who are simply ignorant and know or sense they are ignorant.

 Another type of faulty thinking, speaking and behaving is to have an ulterior motive.
 This is deception and being “out of integrity”, in all cases.